aikalgaming/Exagear-Frost/README.md

-# Exagear-Frost is an Exagear project which has forked from Hugo cache (since the cache rarely update)
+# Exagear-Frost
-So, I want to make the Exagear looks more interesting with more apps and functions
+Exagear@Frost is a project that are based on Exagear Hugo 5in1 (since the modder rarely update the Exagear) So I want to make it to looks more interesting with more apps and functions